Zensey/joy5/cmd/relay2/README.md

 TODO:
 * audio-pub: correct the timeline in case of reconnect
+* audio-pub: lag -> burst

+NOTE:
-* note: if ASeqHdr will be required, apply aac.WriteMPEG4AudioConfig() to adts frame config
+* if ASeqHdr will be required, apply aac.WriteMPEG4AudioConfig() to adts frame config